samaradel/www_threefold/TO_PUBLISH_LATER/On-company-valuations-and-token-market-caps.md

 #### Token issuance

 How do we do this?

 There will be at most 100 million tokens printed.

+The first 10 million tokens are assigned to the ThreeFold Foundation and will be used to reward our founders and friends.
+Everyone receiving these tokens will have a vesting period of 48 months, which means he/she only gets 1/48 of the tokens per month.

-The first 10 million tokens are assigned to the ThreeFold Foundation.
-We will sell up to 20 million tokens during the Public Token Offering, at 10 to 12 USD, depending on the bonus schedule.
-The remaining (vast majority) 70 million of tokens will get released through the Operator Incentive Program.
+We will sell up to 20 million tokens during the Public Token Offering, at 10 to 15 USD, depending on the bonus schedule.

-The Operator Incentive Program states that any operator buying hardware from the ThreeFold Foundation (or its hardware partner) will receive an amount of tokens corresponding to the dollar value of the purchased hardware one year later.
-To be more precise, the ThreeFold Foundation will communicate a current token price on the website, and reward hardware purchases with the corresponding number of tokens in a smart contract with a one year lockup period.
+The remaining 70 million of tokens are minted by our blokchain when TF Miners connect capacity to the network (the mining) for the same value as the investment.
+The TF Miner need to buy a TF Node from a TF Producers (see definitions for more info about all these terms).

 > For example, let's say an operator purchases 60K worth of hardware while the current token price as communicated by the ThreeFold Foundation is 15 USD.
-This means that the operator will receive 60K/15 = 4000 ThreeFold Tokens in a smart contract with a lock-up period of one year.
-Provided that the operator keeps his hardware running, those 4000 tokens will be released after that year.
+This means that the operator will receive 60K/15 = 4000 ThreeFold Tokens in a smart contract with a lock-up period of one year and additional vesting period of 12 months.
+Provided that the TF Miner keeps his hardware running, those 4000 tokens will be released over a year starting after the first year.

-This means that the operators will receive a bonus on top of any capacity that they sell.
 By tying the release of the vast majority to actual growth of the ThreeFold Grid, it is our belief that this will result in the ThreeFold Token being rooted in value, by having the number of tokens out there correlate with the size of third party investments in the ThreeFold Grid.

 #### The ThreeFold Foundation